miguelfdez99/MyOutlet/docs/heroku.md

 ![](./img/autodeploy.png)

-I also has a deployment from CloudBees Codeship, where you can add a deployment to a pipeline with just choosing Heroku and providing Heroku API Key.
+I also have a deployment from CloudBees Codeship, where you can add a deployment to a pipeline with just choosing Heroku and providing Heroku API Key.
 I installed it for the PaaS exercises, I don't think I need it since I have the other configuration aswell, but I guess it's not bad to have it in case my Travis credits runs out.

 ![](./img/ghdeploy.png)